nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 ![TestState0](images/TestState0.png)

 Step 2.
-The user tests the command.
+The user tests the flashcard with a specified `answer` or `option`.

 Step 2a.
 The user executes `test 1 ans/correct answer` command to test the `Flashcard`.
 The `test` command calls `Flashcard#getFlashcardAfterTestSuccess()`, and replaces the previously tested flashcard with the newly updated flashcard, changing its state.